 David maintains a diverse practice with an emphasis on portfolio development and due diligence.
 In his time as an Electrical Engineer, David designed low voltage analog circuits and digital electronic circuits for Telex Communications, Inc. and later, for a small hearing aid manufacturer.
 After recognizing the strategic business advantage accorded by a strong patent portfolio, David proceeded to law school, and after a year with a small patent law firm, joined the Schwegman firm in Minneapolis.
 At the Schwegman firm, David has distinguished himself by providing strategic patent services for sophisticated clients including many academic institutions.
 David has successfully leveraged the resources of the Schwegman firm to help his clients achieve solid patent protection and continued commercial success.

-Jonathan Brenner is Senior Director, Market Access and a member of the management team for the Americas Region in Bayer Pharmaceutical’s Radiology business.
+Jonathan Brenner is Director, Health Economics and Market Access for the Peripheral Interventions business of Boston Scientific.
 He leads the development and implementation of solutions for economic stakeholders, including reimbursement decision-makers, economic buyers and health policy officials.
 He has obtained and protected reimbursement for healthcare products in the Americas, Europe and Asia since 2004, creating economic selling tools, advocacy coalitions and content for economic stakeholders.
-He joined Bayer in 2011, and previously held roles of increasing market access responsibility in Zimmer, 3M Healthcare and St. Jude Medical.
+He joined Boston Scientific in 2018, and previously held roles of increasing market access responsibility at Bayer, St. Jude Medical, 3M Healthcare and Zimmer.
 Jonathan earned a BA in political science, summa cum laude, and an MBA in strategy from Washington University in St. Louis.
 He has completed executive education at the Harvard School of Public Health, the University of York, Duke University and the Center for Creative Leadership, and has spoken and conferences in the US and Europe on market access and medical technology.

-Laura-Lee has medical device experience in upstream marketing & strategy, international strategic technology evaluation, clinical translation, research and product development, manufacturing and project management.
-She holds an MBA from Carlson School of Management at the University of Minnesota, an M.S. in Bioengineering from the Georgia Institute of Technology and a B.S. in Mechanical Engineering from the University of Alberta, Canada.
-Brown’s industry experience includes heart failure, tissue heart valves, annuloplasty heart valve repair rings, prosthetic vein valves, vascular catheters, low-profile feeding tubes, convective warming blankets, convective warmers, bone regeneration, facial trauma, sleep medicine, metastatic and liver oncology, pediatrics, electrocautery and surgical safety.
+Laura-Lee’s pursuit in life is to save lives by delivering innovative medical technologies.
+She has medical device experience in strategy, portfolio management, upstream marketing, technology evaluation, clinical translation, research and product development, manufacturing and project management.
+Brown’s industry experience includes heart failure, heart & vein valves, vascular & GI catheters, bone regeneration, facial trauma, respiration & sleep medicine, oncology, hepatology, gastrointestinal, temperature management, surgical safety, patient engagement and pediatrics.
+She holds an MBA from the Carlson School of Management at the University of Minnesota, an M.S. in Bioengineering from the Georgia Institute of Technology and a B.S. in Mechanical Engineering from the University of Alberta, Canada.
 She is an alumnus of both the Medical Device Innovation Fellowship at the University of Minnesota and the Sands Fellowship in Entrepreneurship at the Carlson School of Management.

 Dr. Arthur G. Erdman, Ph.D.